wyatt8740/IBM3161-font/README.md

 On both those platforms the bitmap versions benefit from not getting any software subpixel rendering attempted on them like the TrueType font does.

-On Apple systems (OS X) I have not tested this font yet, but I _think_ you want to use the '.dfont' file.
+On Apple systems (OS X), you'll want to use the '.dfont' file.
 If that fails, try the .ttf or the .pt3 (PS type 3).

 How I made it
 -------------